-Contractors who have not had any checks will not be allowed to work unsupervised or engage in regulated activity under any circumstances.
+Contractors who have not had any checks will not be allowed to work unsupervised or engage in regulated activity under any circumstances when the academy/nursery is in session.

 We will check the identity of all contractors and their staff on arrival at the academy/nursery.